IB History IA Ideas - 40+ RQs Elaborated To Rock Your Scoring Game

 - The Greenham Common Peace Protesters

-- An investigation at the role of British politics during the 1880s responses towards the Jack the Ripper incidents.
+- An investigation of British politics' role during the 1880s responses towards the Jack the Ripper incidents.

-- Your main topic theme could revolve around political bias, thus making your IB History IA a socio-political report
+- Your central topic theme could revolve around political bias, thus making your IB History IA a socio-political report.

 - Reasons for the communism crisis of 1976 and 1989